ktindiana/operational-sep/README.md

     A file named as e.g. sep_values_GOES-13_differential_2012_3_7.csv contains start time, peak flux, etc, for each of the defined thresholds.

-    The program write to file the >10 MeV and >100 MeV time series for the date range input by the user.
+    The program writes to file the >10 MeV and >100 MeV time series for the date range input by the user.
 If the original data were integral fluxes, then the output files simply contain the >10 and >100 MeV time series from the input files.
 If the original data were differential fluxes, then the